msamods/hishana/README.md

    This will run the bot in the background using pm2.

 ##  Management Commands (Using PM2)

 * **View Logs:** `pm2 logs`  (Useful for debugging)
 * **Kill (Force Stop):** `pm2 kill`

 ## Usage

-Hishana uses handlers to trigger commands.
+PrimonProto uses handlers to trigger commands.
 The default handlers are ".", "/", and "!".
 You can customize these in the `database.json` file.
 For example, to use the "!alive" command, send "!alive" in a WhatsApp chat where the bot is present.

 **Command List:**  Use `!menu` (or your chosen handler + "menu") to see a complete list of available commands and their descriptions within WhatsApp.
 You can also use `!menu <command>` to get specific help for a single command.

 **All Commands:**